UBC-MDS/DSCI_522_Group313/docs/final_report.md

 The Airbnb rental market has grown immensely since its inception in 2008.
 As of 2019, there are more than 7 million listings worldwide, and on average, there are 2 million people staying in an Airbnb per night.
-(Airbnb 2019) Those renting out their properties as Airbnbs are called hosts, and are able to set and adjust their own prices.
+(Airbnb (2019)) Those renting out their properties as Airbnbs are called hosts, and are able to set and adjust their own prices.
 These often serve as an important source of secondary, or even primary income for hosts.
 There are many different factors that determine whether an individual will choose to rent an Airbnb or not, and new hosts often struggle with setting a fair and competitive price.
-There have been some peer-reviewed studies done in the past examining what the most important predictors are, and results range from host reviews (Teubner 2017) to the host having a profile picture (Ert 2016).
+There have been some peer-reviewed studies done in the past examining what the most important predictors are, and results range from host reviews (Teubner, Hawlitschek, and Dann (2017)) to the host having a profile picture (Ert, Fleischer, and Magen (2016)).

 Here, we try to determine the most important predictors for the per-night price of an Airbnb in Quebec City.
 Answering this question is